Type of Property Guide

 • Layout sensitivity: Open-plan living and sleeping in the same room is acceptable to many lenders, but a kitchen opening directly into the sleeping area or facilities considered substandard can trigger valuation concerns.
 Lenders ask for a desktop or full valuation; the surveyor's view shapes the offer.

 • Yield-sensitive investor demand: Most studio buyers in a leasehold context are buy-to-let investors.
-Their offers are calculated on rental yield, not emotional.
+Their offers are calculated on rental yield rather than emotional appeal.
 They will not stretch on price the way an owner-occupier might.

 • Service charge as a proportion of value: Studios usually pay a similar service charge to a one-bedroom flat in the same block, but the property value is lower.
 The service charge therefore represents a higher proportion of monthly cost, which buyers factor in.